stackforge/fuel-docs/pages/reference-architecture/network-concepts/6020-public-floating-ip.rst

 **Public range with Neutron requirements:**

-  * Each deployed node requires one IP address from Public network.
+  * Each deployed Controller node and each deployed Zabbix node requires one IP address from the Public IP range.
   * This IP goes to the node's bridge to the external network ("br-ex")
   * For HA environments, an additional IP address is required for the environment's Virtual IP.